LjupcheD14/LevelUpOct/README.md

 React version: 18.2.0;
 Axios version: 1.5.1;
 Bootstrap version 5.3.2;

-# Note
-This solution is in React-frontend and Java spring boot backend.
-I have a solution for the same task in React-frontend and Node-backend, the solution: https://github.com/LjupcheD14/LevelUp

 # LevelUp Project Setup:
 To get started with the LevelUp project, follow these steps: